-- A Superior attainment; 4 honor points per credit hour. - B Above average attainment; 3 honor points per credit hour. - C Average attainment; 2 honor points per credit hour. - D Lowest passing grade; 1 honor point per credit hour. - F Failure; no honor point per credit hour. - P Passing; this grade is assigned to students satisfying the requirements in courses taken by proficiency examinations and for courses in which such grade is required.
-This grade is not included in the computation of the grade point index. - NP Not passing; this grade is assigned to students who fail in the courses indicated under the grade P. This grade is not included in the computation of the grade point index.
+- A Superior competency; 4 honor points per credit hour. - B Above average competency; 3 honor points per credit hour. - C Average competency; 2 honor points per credit hour. - D Marginal competency; 1 honor point per credit hour. - F Failure; no honor point per credit hour. - P Pass; this grade is assigned to students satisfying the requirements in courses taken by proficiency examinations and for courses in which such grade is required.
+This grade is not included in the computation of the grade point index. - NP No pass; this grade is assigned to students who fail in the courses indicated under the grade P. This grade is not included in the computation of the grade point index.

-The grading systems used by the faculty of the School are published in any course syllabus.
-Some faculty does not include the "D" grade as part of the grading system of the course.
+The grading systems used by the faculty of the School are published in all course syllabi.